Cultivating Resilience

 Summing Up

-The heart of resilience, the core of it, is the ability to quickly bring our whole selves back to a state of optimal functioning – one that’s only possible when the body feels safe.
+The heart of resilience, the core of it, is the capacity to come back to our true selves in a state of calm, and alignment with our true selves, after challenges, adversity, stress, pain or setbacks – one that’s only possible when the body feels safe.
 In this state, our bodies, minds and sense of self (spirit) are in harmony, not only with ourselves but with others.

 I hope this was helpful and that you’re taking away something that will help you whatever your history and range of resilience, to come back to your Self, back to Safety, and back to your heart so you can not only cultivate your own resilience and wellbeing but be a safe, caring and attuned presence for others.